RohitRanga12/Capstone_ML_Engineer_Azure/README.md

 - I chose a Logistic Regression model because I wanted to build a simple baseline model for the Hyperdrive component of this project

 <b>Give an overview of the types of parameters and their ranges used for the hyperparameter search</b>

 - Its parameters are C and max_iter
+            - C: Inverse of regularization strength; must be a positive float.
+Smaller values specify stronger regularization
+            - max_iter: Maximum number of iterations taken for the solvers to converge

 - Ranges:

             "C": choice(0.01, 0.001, 0.1, 1)